Well, I suppose I should give a bit of an update as I’ve not said a word since leaving America. I’ve just been too frazzled and jetlagged to write.

 Yesterday I made my way back to the city so that I could formally matriculate at university as a PhD research student.
 (Yay!)
 I also took a bit of time to check out my office and sort through my school email account.
 And then I took advantage of the learning environment and went to a short research methods lecture around data collection.

 Then today I’d planned to wake up bright and early so that I could make my way into the city to run several errands.
-Instead, I woke up a little after 1 o’clock in the afternoon, shocked at how late I managed to sleep.
+Instead, I woke up a little after 1 pm, shocked at how late I managed to sleep.
 So instead of being productive, I have so far done nothing.

 Photo notes: That’s me with my student ID card, being a typical student and lounging in my bathrobe all day long.
 (Tomorrow, I will shower and put on real clothes.
 Really.)